phR0ze/fmt-rs/README.md

 * Able to be built with off the shelf crates and stable Rust

 ### Usage
-WIP: working on a simple cli binary to read and format code
+WIP: working on a simple cli binary to read and format Rust code

 ### Existing work
 The only works in this space that I could find were non-starters based on my intended goals.
 David